florianmorath/ASL_project/scripts/README.md

 ## Experimental setup and scripts used

 - **experiment run scripts**: *run_experiment.sh* \
   Bash scripts are used to run the experiments on Azure.
 They are executed locally and use ssh to execute commands on the Azure VMs.
-Almost all experiment runs consists of the following phases:
+Almost all experiment runs consists of the following steps:
   1. Compile middleware locally and upload jar file to Azure
   2. Start the memcached servers
   3. Populate the memcached servers